-All demonstrations must be approved by and scheduled at least seven (7) days in advance with the Office of Student Development & Advocacy.
+All demonstrations must be approved by and scheduled at least seven (7) days in advance with the Dean of Students Office.
 To be considered for approval students should schedule a meeting to discuss the demonstration and provide the details and goals of the demonstration, a proposed time and place for the demonstration, and the anticipated attendance of the event.
 Approval of the demonstration is contingent upon this information and at the discretion of the University.
 Unapproved demonstrations are a violation of this policy.